 We did not dine a Los Jameos as there was a wedding on the day that we visited.
 The restaurant is located inside a volcanic tube, have you ever dined in a cave?
 Because that is exactly how it feel, like going back to the time of the Flintstones!

 The beauty and setting had such an effect on me.
 Dining in such a breathtaking location such a Jemeo’s is a must when you visit Lanzarote.
-It is up there as one of the most romantic locations I have ever visited.
+It is up there as one of the most romantic restaurants I have ever visited.
 The beauty took my breath away, yet is a place you have to see to believe.
 I can’t imagine any photos ever doing the atmosphere justice?

-El Diablo Restaurant at Timanfaya National Park
+El Diablo Restaurant at Timanfaya National Park is a restaurant on a volcano.

 This is the ultimate BBQ restaurant, set amongst the breathtaking natural scenery of Timanfaya national park, which has thankfully maintained its natural unspoilt beauty.
 El Diablo offers a delicious array of meals, many cooked in fire pits built within the volcanoes walls.
 This is the first meal I have ever eaten cooked from the earth form geothermal energy and it was an incredible experience.